Sign up now for a

 She wasn't going to argue.
 She was tired of fighting with him over money.
 It was always the same excuse, everyone else was wrong, never him.

-After a while their neighbors quit including them in get togethers.
+After a while their neighbors didn't include them in get togethers.

 Beth would have been a stay at home Mom if Ray's need to climb the financial ladder hadn't required her advertising job.
 She was always bailing them out financially.
 She had been trying to save for a house down payment but savings was always needed for something.
 Credit cards that she knew nothing about were suddenly being called about.
 There was growing resentment.

-Always trying to keep the peace and afraid a divorce woud hurt her children, she kept quiet.
-Then she started having a discharge and sores.
-She knew and was ashamed to go to the GYN.
+Always trying to keep the peace and afraid a divorce would hurt her children, she kept quiet.

-He stood there with a smug look on his face.
+Now, Ray stood in front of her with a smug look on his face.

 "I don't have any symptoms.
 Guess your lover must have been messing around."

 The divorce was painful for the children.
 They loved their Dad and he seemed to truly love them.
+But it was hard to trust him.
 He was a real Jeckyl/Hyde, great at bringing home gifts.
 He showed off by taking a group of Daniel's friends for jet skiing and pizza parties, paying for all the video games.
 He was going through a period of having money right now.

 "Give it up.
 I am happy!
 Look at what you went through."

-Then Brian walked into Beth's life at her dentist's office.
+Brian came into Beth's life at her dentist's office.
 Daniel had lost his favorite Boy Scout knife in the parking lot.
 They had looked all over and couldn't find it.
+Daniel was giving her a hard time.

-Brian offered to help him find the knife if he would adjust his nasty attitude.
+Brian, just about to get into his car, offered to help Daniel find the knife if he would "adjust his nasty attitude".

 "Bribery, huh?"
 Beth asked.